Andreas Schato: Life

 He was born in Torgau in central Germany on 19 August 1539, the son of N. N. Schato (probably Nikolaus).
 His mother is not known.

-From 1555 he studied sciences at the University of Jena.
-In 1559 he moved to Wittenberg where he encountered Melanchthon in his final year of life.
-At the university there he studied Liberal Arts, graduating in 1562 as a Master of Philosophy.
+From 1555, he studied sciences at the University of Jena.
+In 1559, he moved to Wittenberg, where he encountered Melanchthon in his final year of life.
+At the university, he studied Liberal Arts and graduated in 1562 as a Master of Philosophy.
 He then briefly joined the faculty of Philosophy in Wittenberg.

-In 1564 he moved to Stargard in north Germany (that region then known as Pomerania but now part of Poland).
-From here he moved to the larger regional capital of Stettin where he served as Deputy Mayor.
-Following marriage in Stettin he returned to Wittenberg in 1570, but, unable to rejoin the Philosophy faculty, took to private lecturing.
-However, in 1574 he was appointed Professor of Mathematics at the university.
-Also beginning medical studies he gained his doctorate in 1578.
+In 1564, he moved to Stargard in northern Germany (then known as Pomerania but now part of Poland).
+From here, he moved to the larger regional capital, Stettin, where he served as Deputy Mayor.
+Following marriage in Stettin, he returned to Wittenberg in 1570, but, unable to rejoin the Philosophy faculty, took to private lecturing.
+However, in 1574, he was appointed Professor of Mathematics at the university.
+Also beginning medical studies, he gained his doctorate in 1578.

-In 1581 he became Professor of Physics and in 1592 Professor of Medicine.
-In this capacity he was knighted by Rudolph II, Holy Roman Emperor.
+In 1581, he became Professor of Physics, and in 1592, Professor of Medicine.
+In this capacity, he was knighted by Rudolph II, Holy Roman Emperor.

-As an astrologer/astronomer he corresponded with (and possibly met) both Johannes Kepler and Tycho Brahe.
+As an astrologer/astronomer, he corresponded with (and possibly met) both Johannes Kepler and Tycho Brahe.

 He died in Wittenberg on 17 March 1603.
-He was buried in the Schlosskirche, Wittenberg on 19 March in the south aisle, close to the grave of Martin Luther.
+He was buried in the Schlosskirche, Wittenberg, on 19 March in the south aisle, close to the grave of Martin Luther.